Richard K. Sherwin

 In 2001, Professor Sherwin debuted Visual Persuasion in the Law, the first course of its kind in the nation to teach students about the role and efficacy (as well as the pitfalls) of using visual evidence and visual advocacy in contemporary legal practice.
 During the semester, students create, in the context of cutting edge legal controversies, visual exhibits and a closing argument in the form of a short film.
 Student films are produced in the Law School’s state-of-the-art digital media lab.

-In 2005, Professor Sherwin launched the Visual Persuasion Project website at: /centers/projects/visual_persuasion/.
-This is the first and to date the only site to showcase “best practices” in the visual litigation services field.
+In 2005, Professor Sherwin launched the Visual Persuasion Project.
+This is the first and to date the only website to showcase “best practices” in the visual litigation services field.
 The site features a broad range of visual products, from 2-D and 3-D animations to accident reenactments, day-in-the-life documentaries, settlement brochures, montages, and other innovative visual products.
 Users of the Visual Persuasion Web site may choose among four main entry points:

 • Visual Litigation and Litigation Service Providers, featuring best practices in visual persuasion inside the courtroom;